openhab/openhab-docs/configuration/items.md

 -=unknown
 ```

-Next we define two Items.
+Next we define two Items in a `.items` file in our `$CONFIG/items` folder -
-One showing the raw value as it is provided from our sensor and one with transformed value.
+one showing the raw value as it is provided from our sensor and one with transformed value.

 ```xtend
 Number WindowRaw          "Window is [%d]"                  { someBinding:somevalue }